Is this program right for you?

 Students have the option to complete the program on campus or online.

-The on-campus, in-person format provides a full-time, on-campus student experience at the New Westminster campus.
-It features small class sizes in a cohort-based model where students move through the two-year program together as a group.
-Classes are offered in the fall and winter semesters with no classes in the summer.
-Students follow an assigned schedule and attend five classes per week.
+The in-person format provides a full-time student experience at our New Westminster campus.
+We offer small class sizes, in a cohort-based model, where students move through the two-year program as a group.
+Students can take classes in the fall and winter semesters.
+They will follow an assigned schedule and attend five classes per week.
+We do not offer summer classes.

 Online Program